silver-language/workspace-silver/task/doing/multiline strings.md

 Hmmm.
 This might be tricky, but a very basic implementation might be doable.

-For example if the lexer finds a String type declaration at indent x, followed by a line with *at least* x+1 indents, then go into string block mode.
+For example if the lexer finds a String type declaration at indent x, followed by a line with *at least* x+1 indents, then go into multiline string mode for all subsequent lines while indent >= x+1.

 You'd probably want to enforce a value-end line for these, but it also might be possible to allow for its omission.
 Not sure yet.